 And every night he told me he loved me.
 I didn’t literally get tucked into bed as that would be seriously weird, but each night I got my hug and kiss.

 When he dropped me off at the Cincinnati airport, I got the hug of a lifetime and I clung on tight.
 I don’t believe this will be the last time I see my dad, but it may very well be the sweetest memory of time I will ever have with him.
 It was precious because I will always know how much daddy loves me.

 As for the table, it will be my everyday reminder of the time I spent with my daddy, not that I need it.
 The memories are tightly held in my heart.
-And I’m thinking we probably get to take those when we go.
+I’m thinking we probably get to take the memories when we go.